Teach kids to restore their energy levels by learning the connection between energy and mood.

 Explain that recharge and mood are linked.
 If your energy is low, it can put you in an "I Won't" mood.
 Tell students they get energy every night when they sleep 9-12 hours.
 They also get energy during the day when they take a few moments to do a relaxing activity.

 Check for understanding: How does your energy affect your mood?

 Help Kids Manage Their Mood

-Use the Recharge for a Better Mood printable to make a poster to take home as a reminder to recharge your energy and motivate your mood.
+Use the Recharge for a Better Mood Crossword printable to discover ways to recharge your energy and motivate your mood.

 Time: 20 Minutes